JoseRoca/WinFBX2/docs/String Management/CRegExp Class.md

 ```
 DIM pRegExp AS CRegExp
-DIM cbsText AS CBSTR = "This is a " & CHR(9) & " test string"
+DIM dwsText AS DWSTRING = "This is a " & CHR(9) & " test string"
-'DIM cbsText AS CBSTR = !"This is a \t test string" ' alternative way
+'DIM dwsText AS DWSTRING = !"This is a \t test string" ' alternative way
 pRegExp.Pattern = $"\t"
 pRegExp.Global = TRUE
-DIM cbs AS CBSTR = pRegExp.Replace(cbsText, "|")
+DIM dws AS DWSTRING = pRegExp.Replace(dwsText, "|")
-print cbs
+print dws
 ' Output: "This is a | test string"
 ```
 ---